nahim-ade/nandgizmos/_posts/2021-04-05-lets-write-port-scanner-with-python.md

 ### Disclaimer

-This program is intended for individuals to test their own equipment for weak security, and the author will take no responsibility if it is put to any other use
+This program is intended for individuals to test their own equipment for weak security, and the author will take no responsibility if it is put to any other use.